-The benchmark results for Add and Background Subtraction are averaged over 1,000 trials, while those for Median Filter and Canny are averaged over 100 trials.
+The benchmark results for Add and Background Subtraction are averaged over 1000 trials, while those for Median Filter and Canny are averaged over 100 trials.

 Two sets of benchmarks are performed.
-Figure 4 shows the average runtime for each function when the processor speed varies from 208 MHz to 520 MHz, while the image resolution is fixed at 512×512 .
-Figure 5 shows the average runtime in the logarithmic scale when the image resolution varies from 512×512 to 64×64 , while the CPU speed is fixed at 520 MHz.
+Figure 4 shows the average run time for each function when the processor speed varies from 208 MHz to 520 MHz, while the image resolution is fixed at 512×512 .
+Figure 5 shows the average run time in the

-$^{^{1}}$ The current probe device converts current to voltage through the use of inductance.
+$^{^1\}mathrm{The}$ current probe device converts current to voltage through the use of inductance.